 The Internet world is in transition mode now and will take much time to grow completely.
 For the people who don’t know what is this.
 The explanation is here, till now we have known Internet Protocol Version 4(IPv4) and with recent innovation in technology, IPv4 is not sufficient to identify the devices across the internet.

-Instead of sticking at IPv4, devices are made in such a way that it will have IPv6 addresses.
+Instead of sticking at IPv4, devices are made in such a way that they will have IPv6 addresses.
 The whole problem occurs from the transition of IPv4 to IPv6 as it takes much cost, specifically to VPN providers.

 There are many websites that use both IPv4 and IPv6, some use IPv4, and some even IPv6.
 For now, many VPN provider doesn’t have IPv6 support and their customer also don’t require it.

 The people who are accessing the website containing IPv6 and have a VPN connection with no IPv6 support can fall in danger.
 Because the request made from their system will not go through the encrypted tunnel, thus causes a DNS leak problem.

 Solution for IPv6

 Check with your VPN provider, if they are providing full support for IPv6.
 At least they should have a feature to block IPv6 requests.
 If they don’t have any of the options, simply switch VPN providers for your own shake.

 The market has really a great VPN.
 For example, ExpressVPN and NordVPN, just block any IPv6 requests to keep you safe.
 ProtonVPN also has taken steps to ensure users must remain safe and block all IPv6 traffic by default.
 In simple words, all IPv6 traffic goes through the VPN server and never leaves it.

 Problem 3 – Smart Multi-Homed Name Resolution

 Smart Multi-Homed Name Resolution came into the pictures in the Windows 8 operating system.
 With the aim to increase web browsing speed, it sends out DNS requests to all available network adapters and accepts responses from one available DNS server instead of the one which you have selected.